Hemo the Magnificent

 Hemo the Magnificent is a one-hour Technicolor made-for-television educational film, released in 1957 by Bell Laboratories and directed by Frank Capra, and first telecast by CBS.
 It details the workings of the circulatory system.

+It is one program in The Bell System Science Series, a series of nine Bell Telephone science specials telecast in prime time on commercial network television from the late 1950s to the mid-1960s.
+All but one of these specials starred Prof. Frank C. Baxter; the last of them starred Walt Disney.

 Background

 Baxter played his usual role as "Dr. Research", the resident scientist in the film series.
-Richard Carlson played the other recurring character in The Bell Laboratory Science Series, a writer for television.
+Richard Carlson played the other recurring character, a writer for television.
 Several well-known voice artists were employed for the animated sequences, including Marvin Miller as the title character, Hemo.
-Also appearing were Mel Blanc and June Foray, as a squirrel and a deer respectively.
+Also appearing were Mel Blanc and June Foray as a squirrel and a deer, respectively.
 Sterling Holloway appeared in an uncredited role as a lab assistant.

 Reception

 Although Time magazine gave it an extremely negative review, calling it "condescending" and citing it as an example of how the scientific information was presumably "dumbed down" by including cute cartoon animals, it quickly became a classic of the genre, featuring incredibly detailed television animations for its time.
-It is one in a series of nine Bell Telephone science specials telecast in prime time on commercial network television, from the late 1950s to the mid-1960s.
-All but one of these specials starred Frank C. Baxter; the last of them starred Walt Disney.

 Hemo the Magnificent and another Bell Laboratories film, Our Mr. Sun, were favorites for showing in school science classrooms.